 Please review the following recommendations to reduce risk.
-This is not an exhaustive list:
+This is not an exhaustive list.

-- Prior to activity, perform a thorough inspection of practice and competition spaces. - o Playing surfaces should be checked for damage, debris, wet spots, and any other hazards. - If the surface is unsafe, the area must be cleaned or brought to the attention of the Competitive Sports Supervisor, Competitive Sports Coordinator, Program Director, or RSS staff.
-Practice or competition will not resume until the issue is resolved. - All club members should execute pre-practice warm up activities to prevent potential injuries. - Light jogging, self-myofascial release (i.e., foam rolling), body-weight exercises, and stretching are some examples of warm-up activities. - The safety officer or their designee should be present at all practices with the RSS emergency contact list, access to the member participation forms, and access to the virtual or paper-based incident and accident reports. - Coaches and officers should encourage members to rest or hydrate if they begin to feel exhausted or dehydrated. - Teach proper and effective sport specific techniques to reduce the potential harm to the player, teammates, and others.
+- Regularly inspect all sport-related equipment, vehicles, apparatuses, and clothing. - o All equipment and clothing should be replaced as needed. - Prior to activity, perform a thorough inspection of practice and competition spaces. - o Playing surfaces should be checked for damage, debris, wet spots, and any other hazards. - If the surface is unsafe, the area must be cleaned or brought to the attention of the Competitive Sports Supervisor, Competitive Sports Coordinator, Program Director, or RSS staff.
+Practice or competition will not resume until the issue is resolved. - All club members should execute pre-practice warm up activities to prevent potential injuries. - o Light jogging, self-myofascial release (i.e., foam rolling), body-weight exercises, and stretching are some examples of warm-up activities. - The safety officer or their designee should be present at all practices with the RSS emergency contact list, access to the member participation forms, and access to the virtual or paper-based incident and accident reports. - Coaches and officers should encourage members to rest or hydrate if they begin to feel exhausted or dehydrated. - Teach proper and effective sport specific techniques to reduce the potential harm to the player, teammates, and others.
+Refer to your national governing body or experts in your sport for guidance.